 - I’ve had numerous vacuums over the years (including Kirby and Oreck), and I still like this upright vacuum the best

 - Candle or Reed Diffuser

 Pick up any garbage that is laying around and throw it in your trash bag.

 Then remove clutter from all of your visible surfaces including shelves, dresser tops, and floors.
 If things are just out of place, put them away.
 If they don’t belong in the bedroom, place them in the basket to be moved later.

-You can go through drawers and closets at this time if you like, or you can do them doing a decluttering session.
-I usually declutter the closet and drawers before I do the deep cleaning of the bedroom.
+You can go through drawers and closets at this time if you like, or you can do them during a decluttering session.
+I usually declutter the closet and drawers before I deep clean the bedroom.

 Using the microfiber mop, dust the ceiling and all walls in the bedroom.
 Work in a ‘top to bottom’ and ‘left to right’ pattern so you aren’t cleaning twice.

 You’ll be shocked how much dust can build up on your walls, especially if they’re textured at all.

 Use a microfiber cloth to dust the doors and don’t forget the top edge.

 4. Wash All Walls, Doors, Doorknobs and Light Switches